CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/12b-di-integration.md

 Now THAT was easy, huh?

 ---
-## TODO: Complete Integration
+## Complete Initial Integration

-1. Finish integrating `Post` repository/controller
+1. Finish integrating `Post` repository/controller by

 2. Follow the same pattern to integrate `User` repository/controller.
+Ignore `getByUsername` and `getByEmail` for now.

 3. If you need more acute querying for your endpoints, see [Data Persistence, Pt II](14-data-persistence-iii.md).

 ---
-## TODO: Testing -> The Moment of Truth.
+## The Moment of Truth.

 Now, it's time to spin up your application!